ygemici/osz/docs/services.md

 ------

 The system logger daemon.
 Syslog's bss segment is a circular buffer that periodically flushed to disk.
-On boot, CORE is gathering it's logs in a temporary buffer (using syslong_early() function).
-The size of the buffer can be [configured](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md) with `nrlogmax=4`.
+On boot, CORE is gathering it's logs in a temporary buffer (using [syslog_early()](https://github.com/bztsrc/osz/blob/master/src/core/syslog.c) function).
+The size of the buffer can be
+[configured](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md) with `nrlogmax=4`.
 That buffer is shared with the "syslog" task.
 You can turn logging off with the boot paramter `syslog=false`.
-When disabled, the same service can be provided by an alternative non-system service.

 Typical functions: syslog(), setlogmask().

 Net
 ---

 Service that is responsible for handling interfaces and IP routes, and all other networking stuff.
-You can disable networking with the [boot parameter](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md) `networking=false`.
-When disabled, the same service can be provided by an alternative non-system service.
+You can disable networking with the [boot environment](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md) variable `networking=false`.

 Typical functions: connect(), accept(), bind(), listen().

 Sound
 -----

 Service that mixes several audio channels into a single stream.
+It opens sound card device excusively, and offers a mixer device for applications instead.
 You can disable audio as a whole with the [boot parameter](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md) `sound=false`.
-When disabled, the same service can be provided by an alternative non-system service.

 Typical functions: speak(), setvolume().